-You prompt storefront with a sign that says "OPEN" and the model produces a sign that says OPEM, 0PEN, or worse — letters that look vaguely like Cyrillic, Greek, or invented glyphs.
-The same prompt with Chinese, Japanese, or Arabic produces even worse results.
-Most users assume their prompt was wrong, but this is fundamentally a model-capability issue: SD 1.5, SDXL base, and Midjourney v4-v5 simply weren’t trained on aligned image-text pairs for in-image typography.
-They learned the shape of “letter-like marks,” not actual writing.
+You prompt storefront with a sign that says "OPEN" and the model produces OPEM, 0PEN, or letters that look vaguely like Cyrillic, Greek, or invented glyphs.
+Ask for Chinese, Japanese, or Arabic on an older model and it gets even worse.
+Most people assume their prompt was wrong.
+Usually it is not: this is a model-capability problem.
+SD 1.5, SDXL base, Midjourney v4-v5, and the now-retired DALL-E 3 were never trained to ground “OPEN” to the four characters O-P-E-N. They learned the shape of letter-like marks, not actual writing.

 Common causes